ZinkNotTheMetal/intro-to-kafka/README.md

   2. Compaction Topics - paradigm to upsert (insert/update values) kafka messages based on the key of the message.

 **Partitions** - are the way that kafka provides redundancy and scalability.
 The Kafka topic will further be divided into multiple partitions.
 The actual messages or the data will store in the Kafka partition.
 It is directly proportional to the parallelism.
 If we have increased the number of partition then we can run the multiple parallel jobs on the same Kafka topic.
 If we increase the amount of partitions over the number of brokers multiple partitions will be on a single broker.
 Limitations of a single partition on a single broker then the topic will be constrained by the broker's IO throughput.
 Each partition will store *different* messages.

+**Message Offset** - A placeholder that defines what the last read message (position) was and corresponds to the message identifier

+**Lag** - When the message offset does not equal to the latest message identifier

 ## Confluent Kafka vs Apache Kafka